 Questions should:

-- Lead the learner through the investigation logically
+- Guide the learner through the investigation logically

 - Encourage hypothesis validation using evidence